Hearing Link and coronavirus

 Our services are more needed than ever, and we’re trying our best to adapt so we can continue helping people with hearing loss and their families and friends.

 Many people are feeling isolated.
 We understand this very well.
-A large number of deaf people whom we help have spent years feeling this way because of their deafness.
-Not being able to leave their homes, feeling cut off from loved ones, facing communication barriers every day, or simply having no face-to-face interaction at all, can make even the most resilient people feel isolated, lonely, trapped and anxious.
+Many deaf people whom we help have spent years feeling this way because of their deafness.
+Not being able to leave their homes, feeling cut off from loved ones or simply having no face-to-face interaction at all, can make even the most resilient people feel isolated, lonely, trapped and anxious.

-This is a daily reality for many deaf people, even before the Coronavirus outbreak, so it makes us even more committed to helping them.
-However, doing so is more difficult now.
+These are daily realities for many deaf people, so it makes us even more committed to helping you.

 Helping deaf people and protecting our wonderful staff, volunteers, supporters, beneficiaries of our hearing loss services and recipients of hearing dogs, is our utmost priority, and our Hearing Link and Hearing Dogs family has really come together to navigate this unique period.
 We have calmly adapted, and we are confident we will overcome this turbulence with resilience and kindness.